hellohaptik/docs_haptik/docs/bot-analytics/basic-analysis.md

 ![Overview User Rating](assets/basic-overview-user-rating.png)

-> Tip: You can try to improve the task flow and see how the user rating changes for the task accordingly to measure your improvements.
+> Tip: You can try to improve the task flow by making changes.
+The user rating changes for the task will help you measure the effectiveness of the changes.